Get to Know Dr. H. Richard Alexander

-In addition to treating patients at the Rutgers Cancer Institute of New Jersey as the chief surgical officer, Alexander serves as a professor of surgery at Rutgers Robert Wood Johnson Medical School.
+In addition to treating patients as the chief surgical officer at Rutgers Cancer Institute, Dr. H. Richard Alexander serves as a professor of surgery at Rutgers Robert Wood Johnson Medical School.

 Alexander joined Rutgers in 2017 after serving as head of surgical oncology at the University of Maryland School of Medicine and Greenebaum Cancer Center.